../

 sudo systemctl restart radvd

-If these two servers operate normally, the soft router can be declared complete.
+If these two servers can operate normally, the soft router is successfully completed.